ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-A> `S` must be an immutable type: `.modify` is not an escape hatch to update a
-A> mutable data structure.
-Mutability is impure and is only allowed within an `IO`
-A> block.
-A>
 A> `S` harus berupa tipe tak berubah: `.modify` bukan pintu darurat untuk memutakhirkan
 A> sebuah struktur tak tetap.
 Ketidak-tetapan itu tidak murni dan hanya diperkenankan
 A> pada blok `IO`.

-`StateT` is implemented slightly differently than the monad transformers we have
-studied so far.
-Instead of being a `case class` it is an ADT with two members:

 `StateT` diimplementasikan sedikit berbeda dengan transformator monad yang sudah
 kita pelajari sampai saat ini. `StateT` bukan berupa `case class`, namun merupakan